-Two percent (2%) of the first 2,000 members and one percent (1%) of the remaining members, present in person, shall constitute a quorum for the transaction of business at all meetings of the members.
+Two percent (2%) of the first 2,000 members and one percent (1%) of the remaining members of the Cooperative shall constitute a quorum for the transaction of business at annual meetings of the members.
 Members voting electronically or by mail-in ballot shall be counted for purposes of establishing a quorum at the annual meeting of members.
 Special member meetings will require the same number of members present for quorum as for annual meetings, provided such members are present in person for the transaction of all business at such meetings.
 If less than a quorum is present at any meeting, a majority of those present in person may adjourn the meeting from time to time without further notice.

 Section 5.
 Voting

 Each member shall be entitled to only one vote upon each matter submitted to a vote at a meeting of the members.
 All questions shall be decided by a vote of a majority of the members voting thereon, except as otherwise provided by law, the Articles of Incorporation or these bylaws.

 Section 6.
 Order of Business

 The order of business at the annual meeting of the members and, so far as possible, at all other meetings of the members, shall be essentially as follows, except as otherwise determined by the members at such meeting:

-- Report on the number of members present in person in order to determine the existence of a quorum.
+- Report on the existence of a quorum.

 - Presentation and consideration of reports of officers, directors, and committees.

 - Election of directors.